Tourniquets and Where to Use Them

 Do's and Don'ts of Tourniquet Use

-• Do: Apply the tourniquet at least 5cm above the knee or elbow joint to avoid joint damage.
+• Do: Apply the tourniquet at least 5cm (2 inches) above the knee or elbow joint to avoid joint damage.

 • Don't: Remove a tourniquet once applied.
 Only medical professionals in a hospital setting should do this.